 We make our own homemade sunscreen to avoid the nasty chemicals in conventional ones at the store.
 In fact, sometimes I just use plain, organic coconut oil for a light SPF for some natural sun protection.

-And when we’ve spent all day outdoors or in the sun, I like to use this DIY Sun Relief Spray.
+When we’ve spent all day outdoors or in the sun, I like to use this DIY Sun Relief Spray.
 It’s great for both kids and adults – and you can make it with simple, natural ingredients from your kitchen.
 Just 4 ingredients needed and so much cheaper than store bought.

 About the Ingredients